thatfiredev/Tocha/README.md

    ```bash
    firebase login
    ```
-   This will launch a web page for you to authenticate to your Firebase Account.
+   This will launch a web page for you to authenticate your Firebase Account.

 3. Initialize and configure your Firebase Project.
 In this step, you'll be asked what project you'll be using and what features you would like to setup (be sure to select `functions` at least).